brianemery/tw5_server/README.md

 `/usr/bin/ruby tw5-server.rb folder`

 ## Securing your site
-Suggest running this with a local firewall and/or proxy to prevent external connections.
+Suggest running this with a local firewall and/or proxy to secure external connections.
 The following is a working (but unprotected) proxy configuration for NGINX:

 ```nginx
 upstream tiddlywiki.example.com {